 One apricot contains only 17 calories.

-To select ripe apricots, look for fruit with a rich, orange color — not pale yellow or green — that’s a little soft to the touch.
+To select ripe apricots, look for fruit with a rich, orange color — not pale yellow or green — and that’s a little soft to the touch.

 This beverage is dairy and nut-free, and serves 2 – 4 persons.